 Yuck.
 Not funny.

 Maybe it’s because I’m a psychotherapist.
-I hear the painful stories hiding behind the attempt at humor.
+I know that painful stories are hiding behind the attempt at humor.
 So when I hear jokes that poke fun at serious health and mental health issues, I cringe.

 Karen kept a cartoon on her refrigerator.
 The caption said, “Pie Calling.”
 It was a picture of an overweight women clasping her hands over her ears to stop hearing the pie across the room yelling, “Eat me…eat me!”

-That cartoon belittled the struggle Karen was going through, so I brought it up to her.
-She got it and said, “I never joke with my daughters about things that bother them.
-It’s not right to do this to myself, especially about weight issues.
-That’s not the kind of role model I want to be.”
+That cartoon belittled the struggle Karen was going through, so I discussed it with her.
+I told her she was being unkind to herself.
+She got it and said, “I never joke with my daughters about things that bother them like my mother did with me.
+It’s not right to do this to myself, especially about my body and weight.”

 The Weight of Your Words

 The energy of the words you use permeates your experiences and influences your self-worth and behavior.
 For example, when Karen looked at that cartoon—several times a day—it reminded her how food controlled her life.
+(And eventually she saw how she was reliving the emotional abuse from her childhood.)
 Sure, she could “joke” about it.
 But deep down, she knew it wasn’t funny.
 That cartoon fed Karen’s deeper fear that she never would break free from overeating.
 The pie would always win.

 Posting that “funny” cartoon actually was an act of self-sabotage.

-Kind-hearted joking in many situations is harmless.
+In many situations, kind-hearted joking is harmless.
 But joking about something that’s important to you and has been a chronic problem isn’t funny.
 It’s disrespectful.
 Your weight-release journey has been challenging enough.
-You don’t need to make it harder with silly cartoons and jokes that belittle your struggle.
+You don’t need to make it harder with cartoons and jokes that belittle your struggle.